-Whilst Virtualisation in Compute is not new, innovations in Fabric Networking bring Virtualisation to the Network, and offer support for the concurrent running of demanding traffic flows within a single, converged and traffic optimised network.
+Whilst Virtualisation is not new, innovations in Fabric Networking now brings Virtualisation to the Network, and offers support for the concurrent running of demanding traffic flows within a single, converged and traffic optimised network.
 Voice, Video, Storage, Replication, Multicast and Application traffic can now all be consolidated onto a single multi-service Fabric Connect Ethernet Fabric.

 Shortest Path Bridging

 With Shortest Path Bridging network traffic is switched onto the most efficient end-to-end path, and with Fabric Connect the network can be extended between multiple sites hundreds or thousands of miles apart for ultimate resiliency, and without any of the complexity surrounding traditional VLAN extension.

 Fabric Connect, as a Software Defined, Virtualised Network with edge-only provisioning allows an administrator to build new, securely isolated services end-to-end within the Data Centre, or across the world in seconds and all without reconfiguring the core network.
 Virtual machines can be connected to new networks and new storage in moments; and services can be extended between Data Centres, or into offices in seconds, and without risk to create a more secure, more reliable, more versatile and lower cost Data Centre network.